Keyfactor/Keyfactor-CAgent/README.md

 	./agent -l e lists only error messages
 	./agent -l o turns off all output messages

+	./agent -c <path_and_filename> overrides the default configuration file

+	./agent -h overrides the agent name with $HOSTNAME_$DATETIME

+	./agent -e <engine> the crypto engine to use (e.g., tpm2tss) NOTE: must compile the TPM version of the agent

 # Agent History
+	version 2.8.0
+		Added support for bootstrap certificates (defined in config.json) Updated Licensing information
-	version 2.7.1
+	version 2.7.2
+		Fixed a bug where CodeString isn't sent by platform, but HResult is version 2.7.1
 		Fixed bug with agent cert expiry
 	version 2.7.0